 Derek Jarman (1942–1994) created eleven extraordinary feature films — including Sebastiane, Jubilee, The Tempest, Caravaggio, The Last of England, and Edward II — and over three dozen shorts, including music videos such as the classic Pet Shop Boys’ “It’s a Sin”.
 This multi-talented artist is also acclaimed for his painting (several major exhibits), stage and film design (for director Ken Russell), gay and human rights activism, literature (memoirs, social criticism, poetry), and, on a serene note, his exquisite gardens.

 This evolving Website focuses on Jarman’s films through home video releases, and includes an introduction to his life and works directly below.
-The sidebar to the right lists his complete filmography, with links to my reviews of all of his films available on DVD.
+The list of his complete filmography includes links to my reviews.
 New to Jarman?
 Try beginning with Caravaggio or Edward II, two of his greatest, and most accessible, pictures.
 There is only one Jarman feature not yet released in Region 1: The Garden, but I will soon review it, based on a screening.

 The University of Minnesota Press has published a new edition of Jarman’s classic, and unique, memoir, Modern Nature (1992).
 This third volume in his autobiographical saga, following At Your Own Risk and Dancing Ledge, focuses on Jarman in 1989 and 1990.